jchowlabs

 3Ask to switch toggle.

 In real-world applications, this pattern extends to any interactive element: dropdown selections, radio buttons, checkbox groups, slider positions.
-The assistant doesn’t need to watch every change in real time.
+The agent doesn’t need to watch every change in real time.
 It checks the current state when asked, which is exactly how a human helper would work — they look at the screen when you ask them a question.

 Free-Text Awareness

 Toggles and dropdowns have a fixed set of states.
 Text input is different.
 When a user types into a form field, the value is arbitrary.
-A voice assistant that can read and relay free-text input demonstrates a deeper level of screen awareness.
+A voice agent that can read and relay free-text input demonstrates a deeper level of screen awareness.

 This is useful for guided workflows where a user fills out forms and wants confirmation that they entered the right thing, or for accessibility scenarios where a user wants to hear back what they typed.